 LINKS & REFERENCE

 ANIMATRONICS - Ryan keeps sneaking into another part of the complex where a large hexapod robot is in store.
 Once he has completed his AmphiMax, he wants to learn how to program computers like the Arduino and Raspberry Pi micros to help get this formidable robot interacting with its environment.
-Ryan is seen here holding one of the two motors to power this robot that is based on a real life ant. one motor is needed for each side of the giant insectoid.
+Ryan is seen here holding one of the two motors to power the animatronic that is based on a real life bulldog ant all the way from Australia.
+One motor is needed for each side of the giant insectoid.
 This will allow the programmers to steer the DinoBot.
 Slowing down one set of legs will cause 'Dino' to turn in the direction of the legs working the slowest.
 The motor and gearbox is a 500 watt unit more commonly used to propel electric cycles.
 You can see a 2kW lithium battery pack on the left and the chain driven main frame in the background.
 A 500 watt motor is a teensy bit more powerful than a Lego or other VEX, STEM plug and play systems - and way too expensive to learn with, but once beginners have mastered the basics using low powered robots, they may want to stretch their imaginations even further with projects that can do useful things in the real world.
 The giant hexapod that this motor drives provides a development platform that could lift heavy objects that are potentially dangerous, rescue humans from crash sites and more .....